rfhb/ctrdata/README.md

 Name  | Function
 ------------- | -------------
-ctrOpenSearchPagesInBrowser	| Open advanced search pages of register(s) in default web browser. ctrQueryHistoryInDb	| Show the history of queries that were loaded into a database ctrGetQueryUrlFromBrowser	| Import from clipboard the URL of a search in one of the registers ctrLoadQueryIntoDb	| Retrieve information on clinical trials from register and store in database
+ctrOpenSearchPagesInBrowser	| Open advanced search pages of register(s) or execute search in default web browser. ctrQueryHistoryInDb	| Show the history of queries that were loaded into a database ctrGetQueryUrlFromBrowser	| Import from clipboard the URL of a search in one of the registers ctrLoadQueryIntoDb	| Retrieve information on clinical trials from register and store in database